nchlsb/ChemicalEquationBalancer/README.md

 - [ ] Make a type for elements
 - [ ] Change the names of the molecules if the student changes the subscript (i.e. water changes to hydrogen peroxide)
 - [ ] Pull down molecules graphically to balance the equation
-- [ ] Alternatively, change the coefficient for symbolic manipulation (and let the appropriate number of graphical molecules automatically appear)
+- [x] Alternatively, change the coefficient for symbolic manipulation
+    - [ ] Let the appropriate number of graphical molecules automatically appear
 - [x] Keep track of the total number of elements on each side
 - [x] Keep track of what imbalanced elements need to be compensated for (i.e. "You need to have 4 more hydrogen in the result for the equation to balance.")
 - [x] Change "List" to a better name in the Molecule type
 - [ ] Find balancing equation examples
+    - [ ] Make a list of equations (H_2 O_2 -> H_2O) (Fe_6 ?? )
+    - [ ] Make the game loop where you pull a random equation, the student balances it, then plays again ("New Equation")
+    - [ ] Don't "Play Again" and get the same equation twice
+- [ ] Graphically represent imbalances better (for example, right now it doesn't tell you what negatives mean)